Lost Library of Ivan the Terrible: Search for the Lost Library

 Several Russian scholars of the era also refuted the existence of the library.
 S.A.
 Belokurov in 1898 wrote that the "Tale of Maxim the Philosopher" was not written by Prince Kurbskii, but 75 years after the fact by another monk.
 Belokurov states that he found enough contradictions and inconsistencies in the Maximus the Greek biography that he believed Maximus never even saw the library.
 Belokurov also believed that Professor Dabelov's document was a forgery and he refuted other sources as well.

 In the early 20th century, archaeologist Ignatius Stelletskii became a seeker of the lost library.
 A 1929 article of The New York Times details Stelletskii's search.
 The article reports that Stelletskii found archives showing "two large rooms filled with treasure chests and known to exist under the Kremlin" half a century after the death of Ivan IV.
 Also reported is the fact that Protestant Minister Wetterman never returned home after being in Moscow.
 According to myth Ivan IV had the architect of Saint Basil's Cathedral blinded in order to never be able to recreate it, hiding its secrets.
 Therefore, Ivan IV involvement in Wetterman's disappearance after seeing the library would seem plausible.
 Peter the Great also attempted to locate the library hoping to find treasures that would help the treasury after his several years long involvement in wars.
 However, Stelletskii's search ended without ever finding the library.

 In 1978, S.O.
 Shmidt described an unpublished work by N.N.
 Zarubin from the 1930s called "The Library of Ivan the Terrible and His Books".
 Zarubin argued that the work of S. Belokurov was not impartial when claiming that the library did not exist.

-By the 1990s, archaeologists had broadened their search beyond the Kremlin into Sergiyev Posad, Alexandrov, Vladimir Oblast, and Dyakovo, all places under the influence of Ivan IV.